Best budget laptops: 5 cheap laptops under $500

 Only one USB-C port

 It's a challenge to find a Windows laptop for under $500 that won't be DOA when it gets to your doorstep.
 That's where the Lenovo IdeaPad Flex 5 14 (Intel) comes in.
 Another chunky name for another star on this list.
 It's got everything you need to make a laptop work at this price — strong performance, over 14 hours of battery life, and a comfortable keyboard.
-The battery life alone is enough to sell me on this machine, as we've seen plenty of budget laptops die before they could get across the 8-hour mark.
+The battery life alone is enough to sell me on this machine, as we've seen plenty of budget and premium laptops die before they could get across the 8-hour mark.

 When we first reviewed the IdeaPad Flex 5 it hovered around $500-$650 depending on the configuration, but you can now find it for under $500 or even $400 for the base model, making it an even better value and easily the best Windows laptop under $500.